 7. Write health information that is accurate and current

 As health writers, we have an enormous responsibility to get it right.
-There is far too much information doing the rounds, that is in-accurate, or out-of-date, which leads to people making wrong decisions about their health, some of which could prove harmful.
-Source your information from reputable organisations and peak bodies, and when talking about treatments, only focus on those that are evidence-based.
-When quoting statistics, ensure you’re quoting the latest available.
+There is far too much information doing the rounds, that is in-accurate, or out-of-date, which leads to people making wrong or harmful decisions about their health.
+Source your information from reputable organisations and peak bodies.
+When talking about treatments, only focus on those that are evidence-based.
+When quoting statistics, only use the latest available.
 If referring to a medical study, ensure it’s no older than five years old, and provide a link to the original study.
-It’s also a good idea to keep all references on file for every story you write, just in case anyone queries the information you’ve written.
+You should also include a list of references at the end of your article.
+Or at the very least keep all references on file for every story you write, just in case anyone queries the information you’ve written.

 8. Keep it short

 Keep your piece short and to-the-point.
-While you need to provide plenty of information, (e.g. statistics, signs and symptoms of a disease, causes, treatment, etc.), keep your article to around 600 words (no more than 800) .
+While you need to provide plenty of information, (e.g. statistics, signs and symptoms of a disease, causes, treatment, etc.), keep your article to around 600-800 words.
 The average consumer is busy and often skim reads information.
 By writing a lengthy article, you run the risk of turning your audience away and not reading it at all.
+If the topic is complex and involved, consider breaking it up into different parts or creating a series of fact sheets that give a briefer overview.

 9. Break up text with headers

-Because the average person skim-reads articles, it’s a good idea to break up your text with lots of sub-headings.
+The average person skim-reads articles so it’s a good idea to break up your text with lots of sub-headings.
 This signals to the reader what information you’re covering in that paragraph, so they can access that quickly.
 It also ensures information looks less overwhelming than large slabs of text.

 10. Provide action points